Complaints Overview

 The Board may not provide legal advice to patients, complainants, licensees, registrants, or any other individuals.

 The Board recognizes that some individuals filing complaints may wish to remain anonymous.
 Keep in mind, though, that the Board may not be able to honor such requests.
-The Board must follow Open Records laws, and those laws might require the Board to release names.
+The Board must instead follow Open Records laws, and those laws might require the Board to release names.

 Confidentiality